-Implementation of EIC activities calls for dynamic, flexible and reactive management, based on high quality and real time strategic and operational insights.

-In this context, the EIC needs to rely on advanced Data management and Information systems built to collect, consolidate, curate and contextualise key data and information coming from various sources, in support of its daily operations and to develop data-driven decision-making processes and business intelligence strategy.
+The objective of this action is to provide the IT development and maintenance resources for the EIC Data Management and Information systems built to collect, consolidate, curate and contextualise key data and information coming from internal and third party sources, including using Artificial Intelligence.

-Furthermore, these information systems combined with existing Commission corporate platforms should also become key to the efficient and effective delivery of services to EIC funded projects and companies and stakeholders.
-EIC funded projects and companies

-Finally, they should allow to provide to relevant EU MS authorities an enriched data service on innovative companies and projects in their respective countries and regions, thus contributing also to the contribution of the EIC to the 'European Innovation Ecosystems' activities of 'Innovative Europe'.
+Expected results: dynamic, flexible and reactive management of EIC activities, based on high quality and real time strategic and operational insights.
+The developed system would allow data-driven decision-making processes and business intelligence strategy.
+Furthermore, these information systems combined with existing Commission corporate platforms should also become key to the efficient and effective delivery of services and data to EIC funded projects and companies and stakeholders, including EIC Market Place.
+Finally, they should allow to provide to relevant Member State authorities an enriched data service on innovative companies and projects in their respective countries and regions, thus contributing also to the 'European Innovation Ecosystems' activities of 'Innovative Europe'.